 A contribution is well-described if the following questions 2, 3, and 4 can be answered without looking at the code.

-This question can be directly answered from the linked Jira issue.
-For pull requests that are created without prior consensus, a discussion in Jira to seek consensus will be needed.
+This question can be directly answered from the linked GitHub issue.
+For pull requests that are created without prior consensus, a discussion in GitHub to seek consensus will be needed.

 For [hotfix] pull requests, consensus needs to be checked in the pull request.